Leslie Love

-Leslie N. Love (born July 8, 1971) is a Democratic former member of the Michigan House of Representatives, who represented the 10th District—which encompasses parts of northwest Detroit and Redford Township.
-She served in this position from 2014 to 2020.
+Leslie N. Love (born July 8, 1971) is an American politician and government official.
+A member of the Democratic Party, Love served in the Michigan House of Representatives from 2014 to 2020.
+Love represented the 10th District, which encompasses parts of northwest Detroit and Redford Township.

+After leaving the state legislature, Love was appointed by Governor Gretchen Whitmer to the Michigan Natural Resources Commission, becoming the first African-American to serve on the commission.
+She was a candidate to represent Michigan in the U.S. Senate in the 2024 election.

 Education

 Love attended Detroit Public Schools and graduated from Thomas M. Cooley High School.
 She received a bachelor's degree from Siena Heights University and master's degrees from Marygrove College and Wayne State University.
 She lives in Detroit.